sahilkarande/myportfolio/README.md

 ## Projects

 I'm passionate about creating and building, and I have worked on a variety of exciting projects.
-Here's a sneak peek at some of my ongoing and completed projects:

-1. **Project 1**: [Project 1 Title]
-   - Description: [Brief project description]
-   - GitHub Repository: [Link to GitHub]
-   - Live Demo: [Link to Demo]

-2. **Project 2**: [Project 2 Title]
-   - Description: [Brief project description]
-   - GitHub Repository: [Link to GitHub]
-   - Live Demo: [Link to Demo]

-3. **Project 3**: [Project 3 Title]
-   - Description: [Brief project description]
-   - GitHub Repository: [Link to GitHub]
-   - Live Demo: [Link to Demo]

 Please stay tuned as I continue to update and add more projects to my portfolio.

 ## Contact Form

 I would love to connect and collaborate with you.
-Feel free to reach out to me through the contact form on my website or via email at [Your Email Address].
+Feel free to reach out to me through the contact form on my website or via email at skarande220@gmail.com

 **Note:** This portfolio is a continuous work in progress, and I'm actively working on improving and expanding its content.
 Your feedback is highly appreciated.